tolteste/tasknet-convector/README.md

 # tasknetConvector - taskManager

 This project is a part of a thesis implementation made by Štefan Töltési.
 Thesis is called Distributed Tamper Proof Task Manager and it was created for University of Southern Denmark.
 Project can be also found in <a href="https://github.com/tolteste/tasknet-convector" target="_blank">Github repository</a>.
+Following instructions are written for Linux based operating system.

 ## Prerequisites
 To run the project Hyperledger Fabric's prerequisites have to be installed.
 Instalation guide can be found on <a href="https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html">Hyperldger website</a>.

-Also npm and node.js have to be installed.
+Another prerequisites are npm and node.js.

 ## Start